 Bids shall be opened and tabulated by the Superintendent or designated representative.
 The tabulations will be acted on by the Board.
 Notification of bidders shall comply with legal requirements.

-Background Check for Contractors
+Background Checks

-The Superintendent shall require that a contractor who works on school premises during school hours when students are present to submit, at no expense to the District, to a national and state criminal history background check by the Kentucky State Police and the Federal Bureau of Investigation and to provide a letter from the Cabinet for Health and Family Services stating that there are no findings of substantiated child abuse or neglect on record in keeping with KRS 160.380.
+The Superintendent shall require an adult who is permitted access to school grounds on a regularly scheduled and continuing basis pursuant to a written agreement for the purpose of providing services directly to a student or students as part of a school-sponsored program or activity to submit, at no expense to the District, to a national and state criminal history background check by the Kentucky State Police and the Federal Bureau of Investigation and to provide a clear CA/N check in keeping with KRS 160.380.6

 FISCAL MANAGEMENT BF04.32